bjodom/idc/Readme.md

 The picture below illustrates how to think of this system at a high level.

-This is NOT a cluster, and it is not a system which will give you root access.
+This is NOT a cluster, and it is not a system that will give you root access.
 The system is a shared system (please be respectful of others in not hogging resources unnecessarily), not a virtualized one.

 This IS a system with round-the-clock access to systems with 4th Gen Intel® Xeon® Scalable processors and Intel GPU Max series GPUs (PVCs).